ghc/ghc/docs/users_guide/shared_libs.rst

     ghc -dynamic -shared Foo.o -o libfoo.so

 In principle you can use :ghc-flag:`-shared` without :ghc-flag:`-dynamic` in the link step.
-That means to statically link the rts all the base libraries into your new shared library.
+That means to statically link the runtime system and all of the base libraries into your new shared library.
 This would make a very big, but standalone shared library.
 On most platforms however that would require all the static libraries to have been built with :ghc-flag:`-fPIC` so that the code is suitable to include into a shared library and we do not do that at the moment.

 .. warning::
     If your shared library exports a Haskell API then you cannot